 On this page, you can find the clients you are working for and have worked for.
-And also my details
+And also my details vacations and leave.

 Conditions for placement and secondment signed by you, the confirmations of your placement and/or secondment agreements and - if you are seconded - the confirmations of secondment.